Retro Branding Is About the Version of You That Lives in the Past.

 I saw a Tamagotchi at Target one time while I was shopping for a birthday present for my niece.
 I snapped a photo and texted my sister-in-law.
 She empathized with my flash of excitement but quickly reminded me that my niece probably wouldn’t find it so interesting.

-That tiny plastic pet was a memory trigger for the parent who agreed to browse the aisle, or an aunt like me, shopping for a gift.
+But standing there in the toy aisle, I realized that tiny plastic pet was a memory trigger for the parent who agreed to browse the aisle, or an aunt like me, shopping for a gift.

 Why We Keep Going Back